NoridelHerron/LearnToBuildCPU/README.md

 - Add a TCL + waveform debugging guide
 - Possibly publish a tutorial or blog post for learners to follow

+**NOTE**: I've written testbenches for the ALU and decoder modules.
+Feel free to use them—just make sure to update the DUT instance name if yours is different.
+You may also need to adjust the input and output connections if your port order is not the same.
+And of course, feel free to modify the testbenches as needed.

 ---

 ## 💡 Personal Vision & Acknowledgement